Financial-Times/origami/components/o-private-foundation/README.md

 # o-private-foundation

-> NOTE: this package should ONLY be used in Origami components.
-If you are not developing a component that is part of this package, please do not use this package.
+> :warning: NOTE: this package should ONLY be used in Origami components.
+If you are not developing a component that is part of Origami, please do not use this package.

 A collection of Origami components for use in other Origami components.